goldfirere/singletons/README.md

 * let
 * lambda expressions
 * `!` and `~` patterns (silently but successfully ignored during promotion)
+* class and instance declarations

 The following constructs are supported for promotion but not singleton generation:

-* class and instance declarations
 * deriving of promoted `Ord` and `Bounded` instances
 * scoped type variables
 * overlapping patterns.
-Note that overlapping patterns are sometime not obvious.
-For example `filter` function does not singletonize due to overlapping patterns:
+Note that overlapping patterns are sometimes not obvious.
+For example, the `filter` function does not singletonize due to overlapping patterns:
 ```haskell
 filter :: (a -> Bool) -> [a] -> [a]